 His earlier misgivings came rushing back.
 The ground looked awfully far away.
 How was he going to guide his wing to a lower altitude?

 He was saved from making any attempts at aerial navigation by a disconcerting noise from the main spar.
-The strain had proved to much and the bamboo had cracked.
+The strain had proved too much, and the bamboo had cracked.
 Kent and his fragile craft plummeted to the ground.

 He landed on his rear end but miraculously escaped major injury.
 Rubbing his bruised posterior, he hobbled home and never went hang gliding again.

 On leaving school he spent some time dithering about what to do next then started a series of jobs including working as a waiter at a drive-in roadhouse, a supervisor in a plastics moulding factory and a layer of brick paving.
 During this time he studied engineering and became an Industrial Engineer.
 Later he changed careers and became one of the “turn it off and on again” brigade.

 In the workplace he learnt more about what makes humans tick than he had anywhere else in his life before.
 He realised people have a lot more in common than they have differences.

 Now, with three grown-up children and two cats, he thinks he just might start growing up too.